wardle/pc4/README.md

 As a result, this is still in an exploratory phase.
 The division of the project into different repositories and the responsibilities of each repository are not finalised.
 I expect these to change.
+The most mature product is pc4-server.
+It provides a graph-like API for read operations, with 'commands' (mutations) used for write operations. pc4-ward is an experimental front-end.

 Even though I expect many of the implementation details to change, the basic principles will not.